Choosing Wisely aims to promote conversations between clinicians and patients by helping patients choose care that is:

 - Truly necessary

-Choosing Wisely recommendations should not be used to establish coverage decisions or exclusions.
+Note: Choosing Wisely recommendations should not be used to establish coverage decisions or exclusions.
 Rather, they are meant to spur conversation about what is appropriate and necessary treatment.
-As each patient situation is unique, physicians and patients should use the recommendations as guidelines to determine an appropriate treatment plan together.
+As each patient situation is unique, providers and patients should use the recommendations as guidelines to determine an appropriate treatment plan together.